Stephane-D/SGDK/readme.md

 To go even further you can also install the VS extension made by zerasul:<br>
 https://marketplace.visualstudio.com/items?itemName=zerasul.genesis-code

+## SUPPORT SGDK

+SGDK is completly free but you can support it on Patreon: https://www.patreon.com/SGDK

+Thanks =) I wish you a great and happy coding time !

 ## THANKS

 - Doragasu for the multi-tasking engine (based on Sik implementation), MegaWifi support and others nice additions.